Tetration-Lab/muddy-forest-x/README.md

 Currently, the zk verifier of our game is yet implemented in the contracts, so all of the actions in-game is not validated with verifier.

-Checkout
+### Package Informations

 - [Circuit README](/packages/circuits/README.md) for more information about ZK circuits, crypto primitive, and proving system we used and instructions to regenerate keys or modify circuits.
+As well as how clients can access hashing function and other circuit functions through WASM bindgen.
+- [Client README](/packages/clients/README.md) for more information about game client, in-game assets handling, and guide for contribution to our front end.

 ## Usage